silverstripeltd/bespoke-standards/.github/PULL_REQUEST_TEMPLATE.md

 ## Usage

 {{ Describe how to use the Sniff.
-How to exclude and how to customise it if possible }}
+How to exclude and how to customise it if possible/required }}

+## Final checklist
+- [ ] ReadMe updated with Sniff name and link to docs in Wiki
+- [ ] Unit test(s) added
+- [ ] Disallowed/Allowed code examples added